Classifying compact 4-manifolds via generalized regular genus and G-degree: Introduction

 As far as the $d$-dimensional setting is concerned, the present paper proves in Section \ref{sec_general-properties} several general properties of generalized regular genus and G-degree, relating them to the analogue invariants for the boundary manifold (Proposition \ref{genus vs boundary genus}), or for the summands of a connected sum decomposition (Proposition \ref{connected sums}), and establishing an inequality between generalized regular genus and the rank of the fundamental group, in case of manifolds with empty or connected boundary (Proposition \ref{genus vs rank}).
 Moreover, in Section \ref{sec_hadlebodies and xI}, standard graphs representing some interesting classes of PL $d$-manifolds are obtained, yielding the computation of the associated invariants: see Proposition \ref{prop.handlebodies} concerning handlebodies, and Proposition \ref{MxI} concerning the product between a closed $d$-manifold and the interval.
 A similar approach is then performed in Section \ref{section_bundles}, in the $4$-dimensional setting, as regards the $\mathbb D^2$-bundles over $\mathbb S^2$.

+The focus of the paper is, indeed, on dimension $d=4$, where crystallization theory already yielded classification results in the closed case both with respect to regular genus and with respect to gem-complexity (see \cite{Casali-Cristofori ElecJComb 2015}, \cite{Casali-Cristofori-Gagliardi Complutense 2015} and their references). \\ On the whole, experimental approaches to PL classification of 4-manifolds via combinatorial descriptions and associated PL-invariants are recent and still developing: as interesting examples we recall the use of Turaev's shadows and shadow complexity (see for instance \cite{Koda-Martelli-Naoe}, \cite{Martelli} for the closed case, and \cite{Naoe-Proc.AMS} for the case of compact acyclic 4-manifolds) and that of trisections and trisection genus (see \cite{Meier}, \cite{Meier-Zupan}, \cite{Spreer-Tillmann})\footnote{Generalizing \cite{Spreer-Tillmann}, a recent study also performs an approach to trisection genus via crystallizations, giving rise to the notion of {\it gem-induced trisection genus}, which applies also to manifolds with connected boundary: see \cite{[Casali-Cristofori_trisection]}.}.

-The focus of the paper, indeed, is on dimension $d=4$: in this case, the general combinatorial properties of graphs representing compact $d$-manifold (obtained in Section \ref{Sec-comb_properties}) are applied, together with classical methods of crystallization theory and recent achievements about Dehn surgery, in order to yield classifying results for compact PL $4$-manifolds $M^4$ with respect to both their generalized regular genus $\bar{ \mathcal G}(M^4)$ and their G-degree $\mathcal D_G(M^4)$.
+In the 4-dimensional setting, the present paper applies the general combinatorial properties of graphs representing compact $d$-manifold (obtained in Section \ref{Sec-comb_properties}), together with classical methods of crystallization theory and recent achievements about Dehn surgery, in order to yield classifying results for compact PL $4$-manifolds $M^4$ with respect to both their generalized regular genus $\bar{ \mathcal G}(M^4)$ and their G-degree $\mathcal D_G(M^4)$.

 In particular, we prove in Section \ref{section.4dim} the following statements (where $\mathbb S^1 \times \mathbb S^3$ and $\mathbb S^1 \tilde \times \mathbb S^3$ denote the orientable and non-orientable sphere bundle over $\mathbb S^1$, ${\mathbb Y}^4_m$ and $ \tilde{ \mathbb Y}^4_m$ denote the orientable and non-orientable $4$-handlebody of genus $m$, $\xi_c$ denotes the $\mathbb D^2$-bundle over $\mathbb S^2$ with Euler class $c$, while $M^4(K,d)$ denotes the compact PL $4$-manifold obtained from the $4$-disk by adding a $2$-handle according to the framed knot $(K,d)$, whose boundary is the $3$-manifold $M^3(K,d)$ obtained from the $3$-sphere by Dehn surgery on the same framed knot):